adamskikacper/ETHelp-Decentralised-Fundraising-Platform/README.md

 3. Install dependencies:
 npm install

-4. Run the project
+4. Run the project:
 npm run dev

-5.After the server has started successfully, you can access the platform by visiting the provided URL in the terminal e.g.
+5. Access the platform by the provided URL in the terminal e.g.

 http://localhost:5173/